sunnivin/good-scientfic-software-for-free-python/README.md

 ## Dependencies:
 - pipenv
 - pyenv
 - For windows 10:
     -Microsoft visual c++ 14.0 or greater

+## Tested on
+Works successfully on
+- WSL2, Ubuntu 20.04
 - PowerShell 5.2
 - PowerShell 7.2.1
 - cmd